oracc/oracc2/bin/nx/README.txt

 nw -- number words

 An nw is a number word, another token that can be part of an nu sequence.

+nv -- number virtual

+An nv is a virtual number word.
+This is used for gur when it is implied by an AŠ-number; in nx this is written '(gur)' (as opposed to nd gur as a determiner, which is written '{gur}').